I am a Spectrum Inspired Photographer

 That fall I covered a conference called “The Faces of Autism”, for parents of children with Autism Spectrum Disorders.
 In Saskatchewan at the time, support for families touched by autism was behind many other provinces.
 This conference was a way to seek the support these families needed, and to raise awareness for a disorder that is so often misunderstood.

 It started out as a regular assignment for me.
-I sat in the front row in the high school theater with my notepad, tape recorder and camera on my lap, feeling detached.
+I sat in the front row in the high school theatre with my notepad, tape recorder and camera on my lap, feeling detached.
 I wasn’t a parent and I didn’t even know anyone with autism.

 In fact, I hardly knew anything about autism at all.

 The conference, and more importantly the parents, opened my eyes.
-I learned so much about Austism Spectrum Disorders that week.
+I learned so much about Autism Spectrum Disorders that week.
 I still remember hearing a story about a young man who had been segregated from society because of his autism.
 He wasn’t comfortable in social situations and therefore didn’t have a job.
 His life was changed when he started to work as a dishwasher for a restaurant.
 He was so happy there.
 He was doing something he was comfortable with and doing a good job.
-With the right support people with autism can be a part of society.
+With the right support, people with autism can be a part of society.